YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CREDNOTPASSED, CREDNOTPASSED, Socket message contained no passed credentials

-Run Time Error: WRITE /PASS or WRITE /ACCEPT was given a process id to verify, but YottaDB/GT.M was unable to obtain the peerprocess id.
+Run Time Error: WRITE /PASS or WRITE /ACCEPT was given a process id to verify, but YottaDB was unable to obtain the peerprocess id.

 Action: See the accompanying ENO error for details.